 Current Ratio = Current Assets

 The drawback to this ratio is the ease of manipulation explained in more detail in the current ratio article.
-So to reduce risk more sophisticated business investors use Quick Ratio.
+To reduce risk, more sophisticated business investors use Quick Ratio.

 The quick ratio eliminates those current assets that have true liquidity issues involved.
 A good example is inventory.
 Often inventory takes more time than other assets to turn into cash.
 Other examples include accounts receivable that have a revolving nature to them or extended periods of time to pay.
 The idea behind the quick ratio is to pay those liabilities in the very near future.
 So here is the formula: